onorbumbum/documentation/content/applications/inventory_and_mrp/inventory/management/reporting/using_inventory_valuation.rst

 In the same logic, when a table is shipped to a customer and leaves the warehouse, the stock valuation decreases.
-The :guilabel:`Valuation` smart button on the :abbr:`DO (Delivery Order)`, likewise, displays the stock valuation record as it does on a :abbr:`PO (Purchase Order)`
+The :guilabel:`Valuation` smart button on the :abbr:`DO (Delivery Order)`, likewise, displays the stock valuation record as it does on a :abbr:`PO (Purchase Order)`.

 .. image:: using_inventory_valuation/decreased-stock-valuation.png
    :align: center